Art of justice

 Our curator works with artists and art facilitators to ensure the art is appropriate and representational of our dynamic community.

 We love art made by children!
 Their art turns the private spaces of our building that we reserve for victim-survivors of family violence into warm and welcoming sanctuaries, and that's a huge contribution.

 If you're a teacher and would like your pupils to participate contact Sue on 9428 1676 or email email@example.com (External link)

 Why join Urban Campfire?
 Because whether you know it or not, you'll make justice better.

-It's also important that we listen to many voices of our community, particularly those drowned out by louder ones.
-Art raises the voices and the profile of people too often simply ignored.
+It's also important that we listen to many voices of our community, particularly those drowned out by louder chatter.
+Art raises the voices and the profile of people too often ignored.